Jaw Pain After Wisdom Tooth Extraction: What’s Normal, Timeline, and When to Seek Help

 Not all jaw pain after a tooth extraction means you have a dry socket.
 In fact, most discomfort comes from normal healing or temporary irritation in the surrounding tissues.

-Pain that improves each day usually reflects normal healing rather than dry socket.
 Several temporary conditions can cause discomfort even when recovery is progressing as expected.

 Muscle strain